 There’s plenty to do in Delft and this Delft itinerary is a start.
 This itinerary focuses on locally owned businesses and cafes in Delft based on our time regularly visiting Delft.
 (I firmly believe in giving back to the local economy.)
 There’s a map with this Delft itinerary at the bottom!

 Start off at Delft Centraal.

 You can easily get from Amsterdam to Delft by train.
 It takes forty-five minutes on a direct train (often with a destination going somewhere else).
-The train from Amsterdam to Delft costs 26 euros (ish) as of 2018.
-(The fare may increase.)
+The train from Amsterdam to Delft costs 28 euros (ish) as of 2020.

 From the Hague to Delft, you can take the Tram 1 (€ 4,00 each way with buying a ticket on the tram as of 2020), which takes about 25 minutes.